Rob Manfred believes MLB's enforcement on sticky substances has 'gone very well' - News Break

 MLB commissioner Rob Manfred believes the league’s newfound enforcement of inspecting pitchers for sticky substances has gone ‘very well’ two days in.www.audacy.com

-All the sports news from Philadelphia, including Eagles, Phillies, 76ers and more.https://www.audacy.com/94wip
+All the sports news from DC, including the Nationals, Capitals, Wizards and more.https://www.audacy.com/thefandc